savushkin-r-d/ptusa_main/readme.md

 `Visual Studio Installer -> Development of classic applications in C++ -> C++ CMake tools for Windows`

 Detailed installation information can be obtained [here](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160).
-The CMake version required for the build: cmake_minimum_required(VERSION 3.13)
+The CMake version required for the build is 3.13 and above.

 You should open (in Visual Studio) root directory.
 This you get a CMake based project.
 If an error occurs after startup, then you should clear the CMake cache: